deeppavlov/dream/docs/source/intro/overview.rst

         EXTERNAL_FOLDER=<path to data directory>

-7. (optional) If you want to communicate with the bot via Telegram, setup the following environment variables:
+7. (optional) If you want to communicate with the Agent via Telegram, setup the following environment variables:

    .. code:: bash